Insolvent town exposes gulf between EU dreams and reality

 In Romania's case the calculation was that pressure from Brussels, coupled with EU development cash, would help the country catch up.
 In many ways it has: Romania's economic output has almost doubled since 2006.

-But in other respects, the lessons learned with Romania, as well as neighbouring Bulgaria, could make the EU much more sceptical the next time it contemplates bringing in new members.
+But in other respects, the lessons learned with Romania, as well as neighboring Bulgaria, could make the EU much more skeptical the next time it contemplates bringing in new members.

 When enlargement is next on its agenda, the European Commission will view the experience with Romanian local administrations as a "negative example," said Sergiu Miscoiu of think tank CESPRI.